 - Interest expense: $1,000

-First, Wyatt could calculate his gross income by subtracting COGS from total revenues:
+First, Wyatt could calculate his gross income by taking his total revenues, and subtracting COGS:

 Gross income = $60,000 - $20,000 = $40,000